Russell Awards for Excellence in Undergraduate Teaching

 - Supporting documentation that typically will include a summary of student classroom evaluations, supporting letters from colleagues and students, and other pertinent information

 The dossier must not exceed twenty-five (25) pages in its total length (that is, including all materials, exclusive of the cover page) with a typeface no smaller than 11 point font size.
 Dossiers exceeding this length shall not be considered.
 Pages, excluding the cover page, must be numbered.
-Each dossier should be submitted to the Office of Faculty Affairs as a single pdf file, via the school/college OFA “course” site in eLC.
+Each dossier should be submitted to the Office of Academic Programs as a single PDF file, via the school/college “course” site in eLC.

-Persons involved in preparing dossiers can ask to review sample dossiers maintained by the Office of Faculty Affairs.
-To review dossiers, contact Tanya Burgess by email (email@example.com) or telephone (542-0547).
+Persons involved in preparing dossiers can ask to review sample dossiers maintained by the Office of Academic Programs.
+To review dossiers, contact Dr. Sarah Covert, interim Associate Provost for Academic Programs, at (706) 542-0415 or email@example.com.

-A committee composed of seven senior faculty members and two undergraduate students will make the selections.
-The faculty members will be chosen by the Senior Vice President for Academic Affairs and Provost from nominations solicited from the Deans.
+A committee composed of seven senior faculty members (serving two-year staggered terms) and two undergraduate students will review the nominations and send its recommendations to the Provost for final approval.
+The committee members will be chosen by the Senior Vice President for Academic Affairs and Provost from nominations solicited from the Deans.